AdobeDocs/asset-compute.en/help/architecture.md

 # Architecture of [!DNL Asset Compute Service] {#overview}

-The [!DNL Asset Compute Service] is built on top of serverless Adobe I/O Runtime platform.
+The [!DNL Asset Compute Service] is built on top of serverless [!DNL Adobe I/O] Runtime platform.
 It provides Adobe Sensei content services support for assets.
 The invoking client (only [!DNL Experience Manager] as a [!DNL Cloud Service] is supported) is provided with the Adobe Sensei-generated information that it sought for the asset.
 The information returned is in JSON format.

 [!DNL Asset Compute Service] is extendable by creating custom applications based on [!DNL Project Firefly].
 These custom applications are [!DNL Project Firefly] headless apps and do tasks such as add custom conversion tools or call external APIs to perform image operations.